If you are too ill to go to work, you may be entitled to sick pay. Find out what your rights are when it comes to sick pay and sick leave.

 Many organisations, like the NHS and councils, give you your full pay when you’re sick, and have what’s known as an occupational sick pay scheme.

 However, if you work for a private company or have been outsourced, you may only be entitled to Statutory Sick Pay (SSP) – the minimum amount the government says employers can pay.

 Under SSP, you don’t get any sick pay for the first three days you are sick.

-If you earn over £112 per week and are incapable of working for more than four days in a row, you are entitled to Statutory Sick Pay (SSP) of £88.45 per week from the fourth working day on which you are unable to attend work.
-This is the minimum legal amount your employer must pay you for up to 28 weeks of sick leave.
+If you earn over £118 per week and are off sick for more than four days in a row, you are entitled to Statutory Sick Pay of £94.25 per week from the fourth working day on which you are off sick.
+This can be paid for up to 28 weeks of sick leave.

 After this time, you may be entitled to Employment and Support Allowance (ESA) if your employer stops paying SSP.

-You may not be entitled to full SSP or contractual sick pay if:
+You may not be entitled to sick pay if:

 - you do not report your sick leave as soon as possible;